Li-Fi based Text Communication between Two Arduino

 Serial.println(duration);

-After checking the durations for all the transmitter pulses, we have now 16 pulse duration ranges, which is noted down for reference.
-Now compare them using an IF-ELSE loop for getting the exact data that has been transmitted.
+After checking the durations for all the transmitter pulses, we now have 16 pulse duration ranges, which are noted down for reference.
+Now compare them using an IF-ELSE loop to get the exact data that has been transmitted.
 One sample loop for Key 1 is given below:

 if (duration > 10000 && duration < 17000)